jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

 #import "../../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// TODO
+// title
 === Safety-Relevant Properties of Hydrogen<chap_2_0_1>

-In previous @chap_2_0_0 a high number of hydrogens properties were provided.
-Among others it was explained in detail why hydrogen is so attracive as energy carreier.
-Yet, when targeting the experimental structral validation tests of #gl_("swith", pl:true) towrds final certifaciton the hazard properties of hydrogen are improtant to know.
-Thus the aim for this subseciton is to explain potential dangerous properties of hydrogen.
-They shall be mentioned and explained whether they can be safely navigated in epxeirmtnal applicaiton or not.

-In @chap_1_0 much work was carried out to find systematically the standrds that might have a #gl_("swith") relationship.
-These standrds were furhter filtered to find the essential standrds in @chap_1_0_6.
-The essential standrds, while not being developed for #gl_("swith")-cerrifcation, they, still provide some possible tests, scinetists can expect.
-In @tab_12 the mandatory and in @tab_13 the optional structral tests according to the 11119-3:2020 @11119_3_ISO are listed.
-These must be demonstrated if high-pressure cylinders are to be certified for approval.
+The previous @chap_2_0_0 provided a comprehensive overview of hydrogen's properties, elucidating its attractiveness as an energy carrier.
+However, when considering experimental structural validation tests of #gl_("swith", long:true) for a potential final certification, it is crucial to understand the potential hazards associated with hydrogen.
+This investigation can be divided into two complementary approaches: a theoretical foundation and an experimentally supported elaboration.
+The current subsection focuses on the theoretical knowledge, while the subsequent @chap_2_0_2 complements it with practical insights.
+To achieve this comprehensive understanding, a thorough study has been undertaken.
+The primary objective is to highlight the key findings, particularly emphasizing the aspects of hydrogen that require special attention from a safety perspective.
+By thoroughly examining these safety-relevant properties, this study aims to establish a theoretical foundation upon which potential challenges can be identified and mitigation strategies can be developed for the experimental validation and eventual certification of #gl_("swith", pl:true).
+This groundwork serves as a crucial first step in addressing the complex safety considerations inherent in #gl_("swith") applications.

+In @chap_1_0, a systematic approach was employed to identify standards potentially relevant to #gl_("swith").
+These standards were further refined in @chap_1_0_6 to determine the most essential ones.
+Although not specifically developed for #gl_("swith") certification, these standards provide insights into potential tests that scientists can anticipate.
+The mandatory and optional structural tests, as per ISO 11119-3:2020 @11119_3_ISO, are listed in @tab_12 and @tab_13 respectively.
+These tests must be demonstrated for high-pressure cylinder certification.
 ISO 11119-3 states in paragraph 8.5.1.1: #emp_[When carrying out the pressure test, a suitable fluid shall be used as the test medium.
 This can include liquids such as water or oil and gases such as air or nitrogen].
-Consequently, different filling media are allowed for the pressure approval test.
-In the context of #gl_("swith"), filling medium refers to the medium that is stored in the wing tanks and pressurized.
+This stipulation allows for various filling media in pressure approval tests.
+In the context of #gl_("swith"), the filling medium refers to the substance stored and pressurized within the wing tanks.
-For the permeability test (5.5.12.2), natural gas is also allowed.
-However, for the pneumatic cycle test (5.5.16.1), only hydrogen is allowed as the filling medium.
-Summarizing these findings, it can be said that only certain experimental tests allow filling media other than hydrogen.
+The standard permits additional variations in testing media.
+For instance, natural gas is allowed in the permeability test (5.5.12.2).
+However, the pneumatic cycle test (5.5.16.1) specifically requires hydrogen as the filling medium.
+These findings indicate that only certain experimental tests permit the use of filling media other than hydrogen.
-The importance of the  medium with which the tanks are filled and pressurized in the experimental test  becomes evident when the keywords from @tab_20 are viewed.
+The significance of the chosen filling medium for experimental tests becomes apparent when considering the factors listed in @tab_20.
+These factors highlight the diverse implications of different media on structural properties, human health, measurement accuracy, test bench safety, availability, environmental impact, and economic efficiency.

 #figure(
   table(
     columns: (1fr),
     align: (col, row) => { left + horizon },
     fill: (_, row) => if calc.even(row) { table_cl_header } else { table_cl_0 },
     inset: (
       x: 1em,
       y: 0.7em,
     ),
     stroke: none,

     table.cell(fill:table_cl_header,[*Influence on Structural Properties*]),
       table.cell(fill:table_cl_0,[- Maximum tolerable bending moment]),
       table.cell(fill:table_cl_1,[- Maximum elongation]),
       table.cell(fill:table_cl_0,[- Tensile strength]),